jundalisay/sp/content/en/superphysics/principles/chapter-01f.md

 ## Defintions: Idea, Reality, Alternate Reality, Life, Perception

+**Substance** is the raw material of Existence.
+This is purely theoretical.

+**Metaphysical Wave** is substance getting dynamism from the 2 Forces.

+**Aether** is dynamic substance deployed in Existence.
+This is semi-practical and semi-theoretical.

 An **idea** is a discrete metaphysical object, as a node in the aether.

 **Reality** is the structure of perception-relations between nodes.